elmtree-askmo/cloudcannon-app/content/learn/chemistry/how-does-the-atomic-number-relate-to-the-number-of-protons-in-an-atom.md

 url: /learn/chemistry/questions/how-does-the-atomic-number-relate-to-the-number-of-protons-in-an-atom
 score: -1.0
 related_article1:
-    id: 166801
+    id: 166798
-    title: What is the significance of the atomic number in the periodic table?
+    title: >-
+        What are the three main subatomic particles in an atom?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-is-the-significance-of-the-atomic-number-in-the-periodic-table
+    url: /learn/chemistry/questions/what-are-the-three-main-subatomic-particles-in-an-atom
 related_article2:
+    id: 166804
+    title: >-
+        What is a valence shell and why is it important in chemical bonding?
+    subject: Chemistry
+    url: /learn/chemistry/questions/what-is-a-valence-shell-and-why-is-it-important-in-chemical-bonding
+related_article3:
     id: 166797
+    title: >-
-    title: How do molecules form from atoms?
+        How do molecules form from atoms?
     subject: Chemistry
     url: /learn/chemistry/questions/how-do-molecules-form-from-atoms
-related_article3:
-    id: 166808
-    title: What is the main difference between ionic and covalent bonds in terms of electron interaction?
-    subject: Chemistry
-    url: /learn/chemistry/questions/what-is-the-main-difference-between-ionic-and-covalent-bonds-in-terms-of-electron-interaction
 related_article4:
-    id: 166803
+    id: 166805
-    title: How is charge neutrality maintained in an atom?
+    title: >-
+        Explain the octet rule and its significance in chemical stability.
     subject: Chemistry
-    url: /learn/chemistry/questions/how-is-charge-neutrality-maintained-in-an-atom
+    url: /learn/chemistry/questions/explain-the-octet-rule-and-its-significance-in-chemical-stability
 related_article5:
-    id: 166805
+    id: 166801
-    title: Explain the octet rule and its significance in chemical stability.
+    title: >-
+        What is the significance of the atomic number in the periodic table?
     subject: Chemistry
-    url: /learn/chemistry/questions/explain-the-octet-rule-and-its-significance-in-chemical-stability
+    url: /learn/chemistry/questions/what-is-the-significance-of-the-atomic-number-in-the-periodic-table
 ---

 &nbsp;